-She now works as a staff attorney, protecting forage fish species like herring, anchovies and sardines, which serve as the building blocks of the ocean food web and are being overfished at unsustainable levels.
+She now works as a senior attorney, protecting forage fish species like herring, anchovies and sardines, which serve as the building blocks of the ocean food web and are being overfished at unsustainable levels.

 I caught my first glimpse of the Atlantic when I was barely 3 years old.
 My family had just moved to Florida and we were taking an evening stroll on the beach.
-I stopped to watch the frothy waves crashing in the darkness—and I ran straight in.
+I stopped to watch the frothy waves crashing in the darknes s— and I ran straight in.
 My parents signed me up for swimming lessons the next day.